AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 #### Target Node Defined By Mixin Type {#target-node-defined-by-mixin-type}

-Authentication requirements are expected to be created at the JCR node defining the subtree to be subject to enforced login.
+Create authentication requirements at the JCR node defining the subtree to be subject to enforced login.
 This is likely to be an AEM Page in case the CUG is expected to affect the whole tree and the UI for the new implementation will consequently add the auth-requirement mixin type on the page node.

 Placing the CUG policy only at the jcr:content node located below a given page will only restrict access to the contents, but will not take affect on the page node itself nor on any child pages.